Vasectomy Counseling Video

 5. ...
 Is there any "out-of-network coverage" for procedures by doctors who are not in the plan's network?
 As examples, we are "in network" (1) with nearly all Blue Cross plans except "Blue Select" and the BC HMO, (2) with nearly all United and Aetna plans, and (3) with nearly all Cigna plans except "Local Plus" and "BayCare".

 Again, get the name of the person with whom you speak.
 It's important that you have the name of the company representative, so that he or she can be held accountable.
 Sometimes the insurance company denies payment after the insurance company rep (a person or website) indicated to you that vasectomy is a covered procedure and that you either have no deductible or your deductible has been met.
-We collect payment from EVERYBODY, the rates allowed by your insurance company or $590 if you don't have insurance.
-For example, if you have Aetna, we will collect the Aetna allowable ($448.82 less your prepaid deposit of $150) at the time of service.
+We collect payment from EVERYBODY, the rates allowed by your insurance company or $690 if you don't have insurance.
+For example, if you have Aetna, we will collect the Aetna allowable ($505.09 less your prepaid deposit of $150) at the time of service.
 If we are then paid by Aetna, you will be reimbursed.
-As of March 2024, Drs.
+As of July 1, 2024, Drs.
 Stein and Galante are contracted providers under many plans offered by, among others, the following companies: Blue Cross PPOs & Blue Options (not HMOs and Blue Select), Cigna PPO and Open Access (not BayCare or LocalPlus), United HealthCare (not HMOs), and Aetna.
-Patients with Blue Cross HMOs and Blue Select are offered the Blue Cross rate of $484.83, but are not reimbursed.
-Patients with United HMOs are offered the United rate of $493.27, but will not be reimbursed.
-Patients with Cigna-BayCare and LocalPlus are offered the Cigna rate of $554.64 but are not reimbursed.
-SPECIAL NOTE to patients with CIGNA INSURANCE (please click).
+Patients with Blue Cross HMOs and Blue Select are offered the discounted rate of $590, but are not reimbursed.
+Patients with United HMOs are offered the discounted rate of $590, but will not be reimbursed.
+Patients with Cigna-BayCare and LocalPlus are offered the discounted rate of $590 but are not reimbursed.

 We are NOT providers with Humana/TriCare or AvMed because their allowable rates are SO much lower than those of other companies.
 We are told that Humana/TriCare and AvMed do cover vasectomy through their contracted providers, sometimes with no deductible.
-For patients with Humana or AvMed, we offer the Cigna rate of $554.64, but you must provide your Humana or AvMed plan info (Group Number, etc.) when prompted while filling out the Online Registration.
+For patients with Humana/TriCare or AvMed, we offer the discounted rate of $590, but you must provide your Humana or AvMed plan info (Group Number, etc.) when prompted while filling out the Online Registration.

 Why a deposit policy?
 Without a deposit policy, a number of patients will cancel or postpone within a few days of their appointments, often after we have denied those appointment times to other patients.
 With a deposit policy, there is no need to overbook to compensate for no-shows.
 Also, patients with insurance often have copayments, and it is easier for us to refund the deposit less copay than it is to bill patients for their copayments.
 We also get more compliments than complaints about the policy: "I walked out of appointments twice with prior doctors, Doc, and I regretted it both times.
 But I wasn't about to walk away from $150, so you helped me accomplish what I knew had to be done."